 The stand is robust and versatile with up to 130mm height adjustment, -5°/35° tilt, +/- 30° swivel and 100x100mm VESA mount compatibility.

-Connectivity options include USB-C (DP 1.4 Alt Mode, 85W PD), DisplayPort 1.4, two HDMI 2.0 ports, a quad-USB 3.0 hub, a headphone jack and dual 7W integrated speakers.
+Connectivity options include USB-C (DP 1.4 Alt Mode, 85W PD), two DisplayPort 1.4 inputs, two HDMI 2.0 ports, a quad-USB 3.0 hub, a headphone jack, dual 7W integrated speakers and integrated KVM functionality.

 Alternatives